-Our client was on walking home after visiting a nearby cemetery where her late son was laid to rest when a large dog escaped the defendants’ property and charged at her aggressively, knocking her to the ground.
+Our client was walking home after visiting a nearby cemetery where her late son was laid to rest when a large dog escaped the defendants’ property and charged at her aggressively, knocking her to the ground.
 The dog proceeded to attack and bite her several times resulting in puncture and laceration bite wounds to both legs.

 She managed to escape the dog by climbing on top of a storage shed and yelled for help.
 A couple walking on a nearby recreational trail heard her and came to her aid.